pviafore/rcfc/README.md

 # rcfc - Remote Control For Computers
 Welcome to RCFC.
 This is a pet project started to help out with some automation around the house.

 It provides a way to write Python functions that can be exposed as buttons on a website.
-There are plans to make an Android app that would automatically connect to RCFC servers and provide a UI to the user.
-For now, we have to deal with a ugly website UI (if you want to spruce it up, feel free to submit a PR)
+Thereis also an Android app RCFC that would automatically connect to RCFC servers and provide a UI to the user.

+Writing native phone software was very tedious, so RCFC aims to fill in the gap with quick-to-write phone GUIs with a backend that you can quickly iterate on.

+Use it to

+* Provide a GUI to a headless device, such as a Raspberry Pi
+* Create a quick mock-up backed up by a real service
+* Automate routines in your day, like setting up a workflow through your phone.

 ## Installing